 - bursary information/confirmation;

 - medical cover;

-- or cash available, including credit cards or travellers’ cheques to cover the living expenses during the sojourn in the Republic.
+- or, cash available, including credit cards or travellers’ cheques to cover the living expenses during the period of stay in the Republic.

-- Applicants traveling by air must be in possession of:
+Applicants travelling by air must be in possession of:

 - a return or onward ticket; or